Q. Does the Museum accept donations of items ? How can I donate my item?

 Q. What services does the Museum offer?

 A. The Museum is open for free admission to guests for visits anytime during our open hours.
 We also offer bus and school tours by appointment only as well as research services.
-Please Note: Currently, the Museum is not offering bus or school tours during the current phase of British Columbia’s COVID-19 Restart Plan, as building occupancy is limited to 20 guests during this time.
+Please Note: Currently, the museum is not offering bus or school tours due to the ongoing COVID-19 concerns as the building occupancy is currently limited to 20 guests during this time

 Q. Can I do research at the Museum, and can you help me?